-8: Local and regional air quality strategies
+7: Local and regional air quality strategies

-8.1 Local authorities do not have a statutory obligation to prepare or adopt a local air quality strategy.
-The Scottish Government, however, recommends that all authorities, particularly those that have not had to designate AQMAs but have areas close to the exceedence levels, should consider drawing up such a strategy.
+7.1 Local authorities do not currently have a statutory obligation to prepare or adopt a local air quality strategy.
+The Scottish Government, however, recommends that all authorities, particularly those that have previously designated (now-revoked) AQMAs or who have not had to designate AQMAs but have areas close to the exceedence levels, or recognised air quality issues, should consider developing such a strategy.
 The Government considers it important that all authorities commit themselves to ensuring that air pollution remains below objective levels.
-Even local authorities with very good air quality may wish to develop local air quality strategies in order to maintain these standards.
+Even local authorities with very good air quality may wish to develop local air quality strategies in order to maintain these standards and which may also help contribute to other requirements the authority is required to meet.